Forecasting river flow using neural intelligence models and LARS-WG models (Case study: Kashkan Watershed)

 Material and Methods

-This basin forms an important part of the water-rich tributaries of the Karkhe River and covers about one-third of the land of Lorestan province.
-In this study, the data of the Kamalvand River gauge station from the headwaters of the Keshkan River located in Khorram Abad city and Khorram Abad meteorological station have been used.
+This watershed forms an important part of the water-rich tributaries of the Karkhe River and covers about one-third of the land of Lorestan Province.
+In this study, the data of the Kamalvand River gauge station from the headwaters of the Keshkan River located in Khorram Abad have been used.
 In this study, relying on the ability of the artificial neural network, the application of this method was evaluated along with two hybrid models including neuro-fuzzy (CANFIS) and neuro-genetics (ANN-GA).
 The water crisis can be considered one of the challenges facing different regions of the country in the coming years.
 Managing water resources and dealing with the water shortage crisis requires knowing the state of hydrological components in the coming years.
 For this purpose, in this study, the status of meteorological parameters and the amount of river flow in the coming years were investigated.
 To achieve this goal, the capability and application of the LARS-WG model in forecasting meteorological parameters and intelligent neural models were used in river flow forecasting.

 Results and Discussion

 Based on the obtained results, the trend of increasing minimum and maximum temperature and evaporation and transpiration was predicted until 2113.
 Regarding the parameters of precipitation and solar radiation, a decrease in precipitation and an increase in radiation were predicted from 2080 to 2113.
-Comparing the performance of intelligent neural models in predicting river flow showed the superiority of the neural-fuzzy model over artificial neural and neuro-genetic models.
-River flow prediction with the neuro-fuzzy model until 2113 under scenarios A1B, A2, and B1 indicated that the lowest amount of river flow will be observed in scenario A1B and the highest amount will be observed in scenario B1.
+Comparing the performance of intelligent neural models in predicting river flow showed the superiority of the neural-fuzzy model over artificial neural and neuro-genetic models. river flow prediction with the neuro-fuzzy model until 2113 under scenarios A1B, A2, and B1 indicated that the lowest amount of river flow will be observed in scenario A1B and the highest amount will be observed in scenario B1.
 The temporal changes of the river flow during different seasons showed that the river flow will increase in spring, autumn, and winter.
 In general, according to the changes in meteorological parameters and the observed values of the river flow, the description of the changes in the river flow in scenario A1B was closer to reality.
 This makes it necessary to properly manage the river flow, especially in the summer season of 2080-2113.

 Results